Showing posts with label Eid. Show all posts

 Celebrating Eid at Dickinson College

-We live with our memories and those memories are part of our past, the past which is connected with our tradition, religion and culture.
-We are who we are and sometimes we carry our values with ourselves where we go, doesn't matter even if it's in the far-flung corners of the world.
-I am carrying my immemorial custom of my people and villagers with me, it makes me to connect myself with a land which has a lot of proud no matter if it is devastated by the wars.
+We live with our memories, and those memories are part of our past, the past which is connected with our tradition, religion, and culture.
+We are who we are, and sometimes we carry our values with us wherever we go, no matter how far-flung the corners of the world are.
+I am carrying my people's and villagers' immemorial custom with me, which connects me to a land that takes great pride in itself, no matter if it is devastated by war.

-Tonight, I shared the custom of Eid-al-fitr with Dickinson students.
+Tonight, I shared the customs of Eid al-Fitr with Dickinson students.
 Telling the story about my village, my family and relatives and how we were celebrating, I felt exalted at the dinner table.
-Students were getting more curious about Eid, they wanted to know more about my village, I wish I would have had enough time to talk more about it.
+Students became more curious about Eid and wanted to learn more about my village.
+I wish I had had enough time to talk more about it.

-Most of the students who celebrated the Eid were Americans, they either had been on abroad program in the Middle East which Dickinson has or they are doing their majors in Middle Eastern studies.
+Most of the students who celebrated Eid were Americans; they either had been on an abroad program in the Middle East, which Dickinson offers, or were pursuing majors in Middle Eastern studies.

 By the way, these are the lines we prayed tonight at the dinner table:

 May God accept everyone's fast during the holy month of Ramadan.
-May God bring peace and prosperity to the people of Afghanistan, Palestine, Libya, Syria, Egypt, and the whole Middle East which is in falmes now.
+May God bring peace and prosperity to the people of Afghanistan, Palestine, Libya, Syria, Egypt, and the whole Middle East, which is in flames now.
 May God bring peace and harmony among all people around the world.

 Eid Mubarak and peace be with you!